 At first glance, one is tempted to just correspond armies with government types.
-For the most part it can looks that way, but it's bit more complicated than that.
+For the most part it can looks that way, but it's but there are cases where certain soldiers serve outside their usual polity match-ups.

-The green patch with the shield signifies "lancers', which reading elsewhere, are melee combatants with heavily armored horses.
+The green patch with the shield signifies "lancers', the heavy cavalry fighters.
 In short, knights.
 White even has an image on what they would look like.
-Training takes up all of their life, since their main purpose in life is maintaining governments via conquest.
-There are also knights seen the Hydraulic Empires.
-Warriors here are also trained from birth to fight, and have no other purpose in life to serve their lord.
-In both cases, it seems the life of a lancer is one that is specifically meant to revolve specializing in combat.
+The apex of the feudal warrior class, they're associated with feudal states, although there are quite a few in the desert as well.
+Historically, a knight has to be rather wealthy to afford the horse and equipment, but in the Hydraulic Empires, the rulers are able to allocate their considerable resources to knights who report directly to them.
 Interestingly, the knights of Deseret are also celibate, so that would make them very comparable to the Knights Templar, or possibly paladins of role playing games.
 I wouldn't be surprised to see that specific branch called something like Templars (Mormon worship is conducted in temples) or Crusaders.
 (The lancers seen in California are also supposed to be celibate, but I have a theory the fluctuating politics and richer forests of that region makes more "in theory".
 The dynastic turnovers White mentions are probably more common there.)
 However, there's also lancers in the area that occupies the New United States, particularly the area that occupies to Chesapeake Bay.
 For now, I'm drawing a blank on why it's there.
-In the East, lancers probably have their arms made from iron and steel, while in the west it's primarily bronze.
 For the first few centuries, many automobiles were scavenged and melted down to make weapons with.
 This has often made things like Mercury, sables and thunderbirds part of the heraldry.

 There are many white spots on the map.
 Perhaps no war is waged at all, but I have to say I do have doubts about that.
 There is likely still a population that clings to the upper north, and the harsh winters have made them mean.
 Also, the Great Lakes region provides a quick and easy transport from the areas that probably cannot provide a lot, to those...that can.
 Thus, I would bet Minnesota and Northwest Ontario are home to Raiders, who routinely plunder the kingdoms to the south, and return home.
 Those of a kinder disposition might be tempted to trade metals and furs, but for the most part we see a powerful group of Raiders, with clubs and axes that do quick sacks and runs.
 The Lakes are somewhat easier to navigate, but also provide less buoyancy, so the raids are designed for frequency.